FAeN399/PromptCastle/setup.md

 One unique aspect of Prompt Castle is likely the generation and formatting of prompts.
 Prompt regression tests are intended to ensure that changes to the code do not unintentionally alter the prompts or chat flows that the system produces.
 This is important in applications that rely on specific prompt wording or structure for correct AI responses.

-**Approach:** We maintain a set of sample prompt scenarios (input + expected output pattern) and verify the system’s output against these.
+**Approach:** We maintain a set of sample prompt scenarios (input + expected output pattern) and verify the system's output against these.
 For example, we might have a YAML file `tests/prompt_tests.yml` with entries like
 ::: code yaml

 - id: basic_greeting